 ROCKET LAB (Grades 7 and 8)

-Students construct their own advanced model rocket and participate in a space survival exercise.
-They also work in teams to plan a Martian space mission and build a multi-stage rocket.
+Students construct their own model rocket and work in teams to build and launch an advanced multi staged model rocket.
+They will participate in a space survival exercise.
+Students also work in teams to plan a Martian space mission.
 On a field trip to a local university, they launch their rockets and tour the campus’s science labs.

 ADVANCED AERO (Grades 9 and 10)